MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 - Content remains legible when placed in front of visual elements in the custom background
 - Content remains visible if a custom background is cropped

-The following guidelines apply for both front-of-room and touch console displays:
+The following guidelines apply for front-of-room, touch console, and touch board displays:

-- Use a darker background in the top and bottom left corners to ensure users can read the white of the clock, room information, and help text in those locations.
+- Use a darker background in the top and bottom left corners to ensure users can read the white of the clock, room information, and tips in those locations.
 - For the best experience, use a contrast ratio of 4.5:1 for small text and 3:1 for large text.
 Use an accessibility contrast checker on the Internet to input color values to see if their contrast ratio is acceptable.

 If you want to set up two front-of-room displays, both displays need to have an aspect ratio of 16:9.
 When you have two front-of-room displays, the right one is the "main" display while the left one is the "extended" display.